 Found in coastal areas, mangrove forests like saltwater and can tolerate periods of drought in the dry season.
 Mangrove trees can reach heights of 80 feet and are supported by stilt-like roots which raise the tree above the water.
 Mangrove forests provide shelter for wildlife in coastal waters and river systems, and help to aerate and cleanse the water.
 Unfortunately, vast areas of this coastal forest are removed to make way for shrimp farms which supply foreign markets such as ours.

 This is a type of rainforest found at varying altitudes outside of the tropical belt.
 It occurs around the world, for example in the USA, Japan, New Zealand and Chile.
-It can include evergreen and deciduous broadleaf trees, and conifers such as the Redwood in the USA, or the Monkey Puzzle in Chile.
+It can include evergreen and deciduous broadleaf trees, and conifers such as the Redwood in the USA, or the Monkey Puzzle (Araucaria) in Chile.
 These forests are on average much cooler than tropical rainforests, and may even see snow in the winter months.
-Rainforest Concern has temperate rainforest projects in southern Chile.
+Click here to read more about Araucaria forests in Chile (PDF format).